Exponential martingales and changes of measure for counting processes: Examples

+Proceeding as in the the proof of Example \ref{example:ExistenceLinearChange} using the second moment condition of Corollary \ref{coro:mainPoissonMGCrit}, it follows that for $\eps>0$ small enough and $0\le u\le t$ with $t-u\le\eps$, the above is finite, and so the moment condition is satisfied. { $\Box$}

 Examples \ref{example:DiffusionPointProcessCoef} and \ref{example:PointProcessDiffusion} show how Corollary \ref{coro:mainPoissonMGCrit} may be used to construct counting processes with intensities not adapted to the filtration induced by $N$ itself.
-Note that by Corollary 11.5.3 of \citep{S2004}, $W$ is always independent of $N$, so the independence requirements in the above are mentioned only for clarity.
+Note that by Corollary 11.5.3 of \cite{MR2057928}, $W$ is always independent of $N$, so the independence requirements in the above are mentioned only for clarity.
 Also note that in Example \ref{example:DiffusionPointProcessCoef}, the required bounds on the coefficients hold independently of the norms on $\NN_0^d$, $\RR^d$ and $\MM(d,d)$ chosen, since all norms on finite-dimensional vector spaces are equivalent.
-The existence of solutions to the stochastic differential equations are proved in the appendix.

-The interpretation of the two examples are the following.
-In Example \ref{example:DiffusionPointProcessCoef}, the intensity is a transformed diffusion process with mean reversion level, mean reversion speed and diffusion coefficient which are deterministic between jumps.
-A simple example may be obtained as follows.
-Let $X$ be a solution to the one-dimensional stochastic differential equation

-where $\alpha,\beta,\gamma\ge0$ and $T_n$ is the $n$'th event time of $N$.
-Define $\mu_t = |X_t|$. $\mu$ is then a process of the type given in Example \ref{example:DiffusionPointProcessCoef}.
-Except when $X$ is nonpositive, $\mu$ behaves as a diffusion immediately after each jump of $N$, with a mean reversion level $\alpha$, reverting to this level at rate $\beta$, and furthermore, the mean reversion level decreases exponentially with rate $\gamma$ in $t-T_{N_t}$, which is the time since the last jump of $N$.

-In Example \ref{example:PointProcessDiffusion}, the intensity is the absolute value of a linear diffusion process with constant coefficients between jumps.
-Furthermore, the intensity is reset to the level $\xi_n$ at the $n$'th jump of $N$.
+Our next result, Example \ref{example:Hawkes}, yields a change of measure to a probability measure where the counting process is a multidimensional Hawkes process.
+Such results are of interest in the context of models such as those considered in e.g. \cite{CarstensenEtAl2010}.
+In general, many specifications of $\phi$ and $h$ will yield exploding counting processes and there will exist no measure change yielding the required intensity change.

 \begin{example} Consider mappings $\phi_i:\RR\to[0,\infty)$ and $h_{ij}:[0,\infty)\to\RR$.
 Define